SekaiCTF 2024 challenges

 })

-2. The client is free software and available on nixpkgs.
+2. tunnelto.dev provides their client as free software and available on nixpkgs.

 I prefer free software for many reasons.
-NixOS rightfully complains about running the non-free ngrok with long-winded warnings texts when trying to install it.
+NixOS complains about running the non-free ngrok, for a good reason.
+NixOS shows you long-winded warnings when trying to install it.

-We start a challenge instance on tagless-XXXXXXXXXXXX.chals.sekai.team, and launch tunnelto with socat listening.
+I start a new challenge instance on tagless-XXXXXXXXXXXX.chals.sekai.team.
+Then, I launch tunnelto with socat listening.

 # Launch tunnelto